BrunoMMendonca/forecast-alchemy-studio/AI Memory/Queue Processing & Job Management.md

 ## 5. Gotchas & Historical Context

 - **Initial Architecture**: The application's first version of a queue (`useOptimizationQueue.ts`) ran on the browser's main thread, which caused the UI to freeze during long optimizations.
 This file and pattern are now obsolete.
 - **The Backend Shift**: The architecture was migrated to a full backend job queue to solve the UI freezing issue and provide a more scalable, persistent solution.
-The current implementation is robust and the "completed" state of this migration.
+The current implementation uses the real, modular forecasting engine and is not a simulation.
 - **UI State Synchronization**: A critical lesson learned was to have a single component (`ForecastPage`) fetch the backend status and pass it down as props.
 Independent fetching in child components led to race conditions and UI bugs.
 This is documented further in `UI State Management & Data Flow.md`.